-The Traditional versus Proposed Clustering Method Network Scenarios
+The Traditional Versus Proposed Clustering Method Network Scenarios

 Figure 3 shows a scenario of a multicell of wireless cellular communication network in the presence of DUEs and CUEs.
 Since DUEs and CUEs share the same frequency spectrum, there is an advantage to sharing a frequency channel, i.e., the use of the channel for the whole system becomes more efficient.
-However, it should also be noted that sharing channels between the two types of users will result in co-channel interferences or interferences caused by the uses of the same channel.
+However, it should also be noted that sharing channels between the two types of users will result in co-channel interferences or interferences caused by the use of the same channel.
 In Figure 3, the frequency channel assignments follow the sub-bandwidth allocations in Figure 2 for each cell.
 Moreover, the assignments of frequency channels for DUE do not consider the locations of DUEs.
 It is assigned according to the presence of DUEs.
-Then, it can be noticed that the DUEs likely experience a decrease in signal quality due to the presence of another DUEs that use the same channel and are close to one another.
-Therefore, a solution is needed to suppress such co-channel interferences at the DUEs’ side.
+Then, it can be noticed that the DUEs likely experience a decrease in signal quality due to the presence of other DUEs that use the same channel and are close to one another.
+Therefore, a solution is needed to suppress such co-channel interferences on the DUEs’ side.